violentmonkey/violentmonkey.github.io/content/api/gm.md

     When the command is clicked in the menu, this function will run with the following parameter:

     * <Field name="event" type={<><a href="https://developer.mozilla.org/docs/Web/API/MouseEvent">MouseEvent</a> | <a href="https://developer.mozilla.org/docs/Web/API/KeyboardEvent">KeyboardEvent</a></>} comment="since VM2.13.1" /> is the event that activated the command so you can check `event.button`, `event.shiftKey`, `event.key`, and so on.

+- <Field name="options?" type="object" comment="since VM2.15.9" />

+    * <Field name="id?" type="string" />
+      If not specified, a new random id is generated.

+    * <Field name="title?" type="string" />
+      A hint shown in the status bar when hovering the command.

+    * <Field name="autoClose?" type="boolean" defaultValue="true" />
+      Whether to auto-close the popup after the user invoked the command.

+    The name to show in the popup menu.

 If you want to add a shortcut, please see [vm.shortcut](https://github.com/violentmonkey/vm-shortcut).